tshepang/blog-movies/content/movies/Avengers: Age of Ultron.rst

-I am afraid that the producers of the franchise are losing the plot a little (I prefer `the original`__).
+I am afraid that the producers of the franchise are losing the plot a little.
 The movie is entertaining enough, but I kept feeling it's too much of a money-making machine.
-The plot is rather messy, the action overly-frantic, but the visual effects are great.
+The plot is rather messy, and the action overly-frantic.
+I much prefer `the original`__.

-My favorite moment is the battle between Hulk and the super-sized Iron Man, and what makes it extra special is the setting...
+My favorite moment is the battle between Hulk and the super-sized Iron Man.
+It's a showcase of visual effects mastery, and what makes it extra special is the setting...
 South Africa.

 __ http://movies.tshepang.net/the-avengers-2012